fauzank339/RETV-Calculator/README.md

 This script provides a convenient tool for architects, engineers, and building designers to evaluate the energy performance of residential buildings and make informed decisions regarding building envelope design and energy efficiency measures.

-For any further inquiries or issues, please contact the developer.
+For any further inquiries or issues, feel free to contact.